The Registered Professional Accountant is an accounting designation offered by The Society of Professional Accountants of Canada.

 2. How can I become an RPA?

-For a High School graduate, a student can register for RPA prerequisite courses that are offered in-class by community college i.e. Sheridan College.
+A student can register for RPA prerequisite courses that are offered in-class by community colleges i.e. Sheridan College and universities like McMaster University.
 After completing the prerequisite courses student can register with The SPAC for RPA designation to write the Mandatory Professional Exams (MPE).
-After passing MPE and with 2 years of practical accounting experience student will be awarded the RPA designation.
+After passing MPE and with 2 years of practical accounting experience students will be awarded the RPA designation.

 3. What will I get when I finish RPA program?